 When the Institute of Medicine came up with the recommended daily allowance for Vitamin D, it based the recommendation on how much they believed was safe and supportive of bone health.
 Their work did not include considerations for what the safe, or optimal, amount would be for supporting Vitamin D’s role for its many other important functions in the body.
 The recommended daily allowance for Vitamin D for an adult under 70 years old is 600 IU/day.
 They did not address the optimal amount.

-For emphasis, I am mentioning again that the government’s recommendations were based on bone health and not the many other critical roles that Vitamin D plays.
-If you recall, in a previous paragraph I identified 3 possible mechanisms that Vitamin D and headache and migraine are connected – neurotransmitters, magnesium status and inflammation.
-One must wonder what the recommendations would be if the Institute of Medicine looked beyond bone health and into those other four factors.
+For emphasis, I am mentioning again that the government’s recommendations were based on bone health.
+Not on the many other critical roles that Vitamin D plays in our bodies.
+In a previous paragraph I identified how vitamin D, headache and migraine are connected through neurotransmitters, magnesium status, inflammation and nitric oxide.
+This makes me wonder what the recommendations would be if the Institute of Medicine looked beyond bone health and into those other four factors.

-Determining an optimal amount is difficult due to the fact that your body makes varying amounts.
-Also, a number of factors impact an individual’s need.
-For example, people with dark skin have more melanin in their skin and do not make as much from the sun.
+Determining an optimal amount of Vitamin D intake is difficult because each individual makes different amounts.
+A number of factors impact an individual’s need.
+For example, people with dark skin have more melanin in their skin.
+Melanin reduces the amount of vitamin D their bodies make from the sun.
 Our bodies store Vitamin D in fat.
-Putting people who are obese tend to store vitamin D in fat rather than allow it to be used in circulation.
-Both of these groups may need more Vitamin D than the average person who is not obese and has light skin.
+Putting people who are obese at risk of storing vitamin D rather than using it in circulation.
+Both groups may need more Vitamin D supplementation than a person who is not obese and/or has light skin.

 Testing your Vitamin D level

-So, what to do?
+So what does this mean for you?
 First, know your vitamin D level.
-Ask your doctor to specifically order a 25(OH)D blood test as this is the best measure of your vitamin D status.
+Ask your doctor to order a 25(OH)D blood test as this is the best measure of your vitamin D status.

 Vitamin D is a fat-soluble vitamin.
-Unlike most other vitamins, much of our excess vitamin D is stored in our body.
+Unlike most other vitamins, much of our excess vitamin D is stored in fat in our bodies.
 This can lead to an accumulation of toxic amounts if supplementation is too high for too long.
-Know your Vitamin D level and get it rechecked as you work on bringing the level up.
-Get your doctor’s opinion and do your own research so you can make an informed decision about your next steps.
+Knowing your Vitamin D level is important.
+Plan to get it rechecked as you work on bringing your level up.
+Get your doctor’s opinion so you can make an informed decision about your next steps.

 There is a detail that can be confusing to many of us as some countries report levels in nanomoles per liter (nmol/L) and some use nanograms per milliliter (ng/mL).
-It’s important that you notice that important detail when you are reading through the literature and doing your own homework.
+Take notice of that important detail as you are reading through the literature and doing your own homework.
 The Vitamin D Society is an excellent resource and provides a conversion tool to help you.
 The Vitamin D society has a plethora of reliable information on the many benefits of this nutrient and hormone.

 What amount of Vitamin D should you take?

-As stated above, there is no definitive answer based on the a high degree of individual variation and seasonal exposure to the sun.
-As a Floridian, I can tell you that there are plenty of people who regularly get sun exposure throughout the year and eat good sources of Vitamin D yet are unable to keep from being low.
-Getting into the optimal range (60ng/mL-80 ng/mL) for helping sleep and migraine would be out of the question for them without supplementation.
+There is no definitive answer based on the a high degree of individual variation and seasonal exposure to the sun.
+As a Floridian, I can tell you that there are many people who regularly get adequate daily sun exposure.
+They eat good sources of Vitamin D yet are still unable to keep it from being low.
+Getting into the optimal range (60ng/mL-80 ng/mL) for helping sleep and migraine would be out of the question for them without significant supplementation.

 It’s not uncommon for people to get a prescription for 50,000 IUs of weekly Vitamin D for several weeks.
-The strategy is to quickly give a loading dose to get the serum level of Vitamin D to a healthy range.
-The jury is out as to whether or not the large boluses are optimal metabolically, but studies show that the boluses are safe.
+This strategy quickly gives a loading dose to get the serum level of Vitamin D to a healthy range.
+The jury is out as to whether or not the large boluses are metabolically optimal.
+Studies show that the boluses are overall safe.

-Unless specified, these bolus doses are typically dispensed by the pharmacy in the Vitamin D2 form instead of the Vitamin D3 form.
+These bolus doses are typically dispensed by the pharmacy in Vitamin D2 form instead of Vitamin D3 form.
 This article discusses why Vitamin D3 is preferable and may be worth requesting.

-This article from Dr. Gominak has excellent info to read and discuss with your doctor.
+This article from Dr. Gominak has excellent info to read and discuss with your doctor as well.

-Personally, I think it’s a good idea to get a good loading dose and also have a plan to transition to a daily dose to maintain the levels daily.
+Personally, I think it’s a good idea to get a good loading dose.
+But, also have a plan to transition to a daily dose to maintain the levels.

 Preferred types for migraine

-Since some of us with migraine have significant sensitivities to the inactive ingredients in supplements like gelatin, it can be hard to find a good Vitamin D3 supplement.
-My personal preference in to take formulations that are pharmaceutical grade and combine Vitamin D3 with Vitamin K. I like Vitamin D Supreme from Designs for Health is my favorite source as it contains both vitamins and is a small capsule.
+Since some of us with migraine have significant sensitivities to the inactive ingredients in supplements like gelatin.
+This can make it difficult to find a head safe Vitamin D3 supplement.
+My personal preference is to take formulations that are from high quality manufacturers and combine Vitamin D3 with Vitamin K. Vitamin K is a co-factor for Vitamin D. Designs for Health is my favorite source as it contains both vitamins and is a small capsule.
 Some people should not supplement with Vitamin K. It’s important to involve your doctor in this decision.
-The dose of Vitamin D3 is 5000IUs and it was the only supplement that helped get my stubborn D level into the optimized range.
+The dose of Vitamin D3 is 5000IUs.
+It is the only supplement that has helped get my stubborn D level into the optimal range.
 You can find this supplement and other favorites in the Migraine Strong Dispensary.

-A very nice aspect of Vitamin D3 is that is is available in pleasant or neutral tasting liquid forms.
-The liquid droplets are quite concentrated so you can get as much or as little as you’d like.
+A very nice aspect of Vitamin D3 is that it is available in pleasant or neutral tasting liquid forms.
+The liquid droplets are quite concentrated allowing as much or as little as you’d like.
 The drops are nice as we often take so many tablets and capsules.
 Giving kids Vitamin D is even easier when it comes from a dropper!

-As stated above, please get your level of Vitamin D tested, do your own research and discuss a plan with your doctor to optimize and maintain your Vitamin D level to help your head and your overall wellness.
+It’s important to get your Vitamin D level tested.
+Do your own research and discuss a plan with your doctor to optimize and maintain your Vitamin D level.
+These strategies may help your head as well as your overall wellness.
 Will optimizing your Vitamin D level help your head?
 You won’t know until your try it and see if it helps your personal “migraine puzzle.”

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.